Mind Your Weight(s): A Large-scale Study on Insufficient Machine Learning Model Protection in Mobile Apps: Introduction

 Mobile app developers have been quickly adopting {\em on-device machine learning} (ML) techniques to provide artificial intelligence (AI) features, such as facial recognition, augmented/virtual reality, image processing, voice assistant, etc. This trend is now boosted by new AI chips available in the latest smartphones \cite{mobileai}, such as Apple's Bionic neural engine, Huawei’s neural processing unit, and Qualcomm’s AI-optimized SoCs.

-Compared to performing ML tasks in the cloud or on the server side, on-device ML (mostly model inference) offers unique benefits desirable for mobile users as well as app developers.
-For example, it avoids sending (private) user data to the cloud and does not require network connection or consume much mobile data.
+Compared to performing ML tasks in the cloud, on-device ML (mostly model inference) offers unique benefits desirable for mobile users as well as app developers.
+For example, it avoids sending (private) user data to the cloud and does not require network connection.
 For app developers or ML solution providers, on-device ML greatly reduces the computation load on their servers.

 On-device ML inference inevitably stores ML models locally on user devices, which however creates a new security challenge.
 Commercial ML models used in apps are often part of the core intellectual property (IP) of vendors.
 Such models may fall victim to theft or abuse, if not sufficiently protected.
 In fact, on-device ML makes model protection much more challenging than server-side ML because models are now stored on user devices, which are fundamentally untrustworthy and may leak models to curious or malicious parties.